-The dot peen technology (also called dot peening or micro percussion) was invented by Technifor in 1981.
-It consists of 'stamping' directly onto parts a series of dots at very high speed to form alphanumeric characters, graphics such as symbols and logos as well as codes such as 2D Data Matrix and UID.
+Dot peen technology (also called dot peening or micro percussion) was invented by Technifor in 1981.
+It consists of 'stamping' directly onto parts a series of dots at a very high speed to form alphanumeric characters, graphics such as symbols and logos, or codes, such as 2D Data Matrix and UID.

-Dot peen engraving can be used on all metals and most plastic parts.
-This technology produces marking without material removal therefore respecting the integrity of parts and components.
+Dot peen engraving can be carried out on all metals and most plastic parts.
+This technology produces marking without material removal, therefore, respecting the integrity of parts and components.

-Scribe marking is a variation of dot peen, producing continuous lines as opposed to dots by dragging the marking tool (carbide or diamond tip stylus) into the material.
-A very quiet process perfect for high-resonance or hollow parts, producing an aesthetic engraved mark.
+Scribe marking is a variation of dot peen marking.
+It works by producing continuous lines, as opposed to dots, by dragging the marking tool (a carbide or diamond tip stylus) into the material.
+This is a very quiet process, perfect for high-resonance or hollow parts, and produces a clean and precise engraved mark.

-Technifor has a long history of working with the largest industrial groups which trust the quality of its products and after sales support.
-Tens of thousands of intergrable machines are in operation today, automated production lines and operating 24/7 in harsh environments.
+Technifor has a long history of working with the largest industrial groups, which trust the quality of its products and after sales support.
+Tens of thousands of intergrable machines are in operation today, working in automated production lines and operating 24/7 in harsh environments.

 The same build quality is found in our range of portable machines, from the very light and compact XE320Cp to the deep marking XF530.
-Benchtop machines are also designed for intensive use with the benefit of versatility thanks to accessories such as 3D stylus, automatic plate feeder or electronic rotary third axis.
+Our bench-top machines are also designed for intensive use, with the benefit of versatility thanks to accessories such as 3D stylus, automatic plate feeder or electronic rotary third axis.